JanaShenLab/KaMLs/README.md

 ## References

-If you use KaML models in your research, please cite
+If you use KaML models in your research, please cite: doi: https://doi.org/10.1101/2024.11.09.622800

-### KaML
+### KaMLs for Predicting Protein pKa Values and Ionization States: Are Trees All You Need?

-Shen M, ...
+Mingzhe Shen, Daniel Kortzak, Simon Ambrozak, Shubham Bhatnagar, Ian Buchanan, Ruibin Liu, Jana Shen